Redhead murders

-The Redhead murders is the media epithet used to refer to a series of unsolved homicides of redheaded females in the United States between October 1978 and 1992, believed to have been committed by an unidentified male serial killer.
+The Redhead murders is the media epithet used to refer to a series of unsolved homicides of redheaded girls and young women in the United States between October 1978 and 1992, believed to have been committed by an unidentified male serial killer.
 The murders believed to be related have occurred in states including Tennessee, Arkansas, Kentucky, Mississippi, Pennsylvania, and West Virginia.
 The murders may have continued until 1992.
 The victims, many remaining unidentified for years, were usually women with reddish hair, whose bodies were abandoned along major highways in the United States.
 Officials believe that the women were likely hitchhiking or may have engaged in prostitution.

 Authorities are unsure how many people were responsible for these murders, if they were all performed by the same perpetrator(s), and how many victims there have been.
 It is believed that there may have been a total of five to fourteen victims.
 Of the presumed victims, four were identified by November 2018.
 The suspect was informally called the "Bible Belt Strangler" in 2018, because the territory where the bodies were found was part of the Bible Belt.